-As Vice President of External Affairs, Adora Andy Jenkins brings more than 10 years of experience in communications and public outreach including as a media and political strategist, spokesperson and journalist to ITI.
+As Senior Vice President of External Affairs, Adora Andy Jenkins brings more than 10 years of experience in communications and public outreach including as a media and political strategist, spokesperson and journalist to ITI.
 Adora has successfully developed holistic messaging strategies for breaking, national issues like environmental disasters and law-enforcement emergencies.
 She also specializes in innovative strategies for product rollouts and announcements of potentially complex matters.
 Adora served as a political appointee in the Obama Administration from March 2009 until December 2013; most recently, as the Press Secretary to U.S. Attorney General Eric Holder, where she was the national spokesperson and media advisor to the Attorney General and Justice Department leadership on a range of high-profile issues including financial fraud, gun violence, and civil rights.

 Prior to joining the Justice Department, Adora was Deputy Associate Administrator for the Office of External Affairs and Environmental Education at the Environmental Protection Agency (EPA).
 As a member of EPA Administrator Lisa P. Jackson’s leadership team, she was responsible for the agency’s external and internal messaging including national announcements, website content, social and new media platforms, as well as agency-wide initiatives.
 Previously, she served as EPA’s Press Secretary, the primary spokesperson for the agency on all issues including the BP oil spill and Japanese Nuclear crisis.